dirvine/data_chain/docs/data_blocks.md

 ## Timestamped order of data

-With a small modification to a `DataBlock`, a list of timestamps cna be obtained along with the proof.
+With a small modification to a `DataBlock`, a list of timestamps can be obtained along with the proof.
 The median value of such timtamps can be used to provide a certain range (within a day or hour) of the publication date of any data item.
 This cna also be used to prove first version or attribution of an initial creator of any digital information, regardless of copies existing and